mten21/assn1/assignment1.md

 Due: Sep 26, 2018 at midnight in Github.

+# Changelog

+## 9/14
+ - JetUML format is .jet, not .mdl
+ - JetUML exports images, not PDF
+ - clarified instructor test timeline
+ - added mark breakdown for code in new section "Marks"
+ - added Changelog :)

 # Overview
 For this, and the remaining assignments:
 - not running (and fixing) Checkstyle warnings will result in lost marks (ass 2-4 only).